top of page

 6. Incorporate fun into your day!
 For me I treat myself to watching one rerun episode of friends, listen to 2-3 of my favorite songs, and look at funny YouTube videos throughout the day.
 These always make me smile, boost my mood, and my favorite songs make me want to dance.
 Find the things that make you laugh, smile, or bring back great memories.
 It will break the tension throughout the day AND will keep you motivated to keep going.
 You can even use these as rewards after completing a difficult task or responsibility.

 Remember you can be the master of your destiny.
 You don’t have to feel overwhelmed along the journey.
 I hope these strategies help you as much as they’ve helped me.
+What strategies have worked best for you?

 Comentarios